 Doctor in political science, Assistant Professor at the Department of International Relations, Maria Curie-Skłodowska University in Lublin.
 Vice-president of European Studies of the Polish Association for International Studies, and a member of European International Studies Association (EISA), Polish Association for European Studies, and the Interdisciplinary Research Group for the Study of Nordic-Baltic Europe and the Arctic.
 Author and co-author of several scientific publications on international cooperation, international organizations and international security, with special focus upon the Baltic Sea region and East-Central Europe.

-Economist and political scientist.
-PhD in social sciences candidate in the area of economic sciences at the Faculty of Economics, Maria Curie-Skłodowska University in Lublin.
-Research interests: macroeconomy, especially the role of the state in its economy.
+Economist and Political Scientist.
+PhD student at the Faculty of Economics, Maria Curie-Skłodowska University in Lublin.
+Academic lecturer at the Institute of Economics and Finance of the John Paul II Catholic University of Lublin.
+Research interests: macroeconomy, the impact of new technologies on the economy, digital transformation, innovation.
 Author of academic papers devoted to the economies of Central and Eastern European countries.
-Gained professional experience as a journalist.

 Doctor in political science.
 Assistant Professor at the Department of International Security of Maria Curie-Skłodowska University in Lublin.
 Long-term cooperation experience with NGOs and media, expert at the Center of Eastern Europe of Maria Curie Skłodowska University.
 Author and co-author of several dozen scientific publications and several hundred press articles.
 Participant and coordinator of projects delivered in cooperation with universities in Germany, Lithuania, Slovakia and Ukraine.
 In research focuses on international organizations, evolution of international security, and ethnic relations and cultural identity, especially in East and Central Europe.